zero-plus-x/neoform/readme.md

 }
 ```

-The core idea of NeoForm is to map data to form fields using these key/property paths.
+The first core idea of NeoForm is to map data to form fields using these key/property paths.
 We'll refer to this data as “form state” below.

 Let's see how it works with a step-by-step example.
 We'll start with creating a simple input: